MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/ms-cloud-germany-transition-add-experience.md

 ---
 # <a name="post-migration-activities-for-the-migration-from-microsoft-cloud-deutschland"></a>Atividades pós-migração para a migração do Microsoft Cloud Deutschland

-As seções a seguir fornecem atividades pós-migração para vários serviços depois de migrar do Microsoft Cloud Germany (Microsoft Cloud Deutschland) para os serviços do Office 365 na nova região do datacenter alemão.
+As seções a seguir fornecem atividades pós-migração para vários serviços depois de migrar do Microsoft Cloud Germany (Microsoft Cloud Deutschland) para Office 365 serviços na nova região do datacenter alemão.

-## <a name="azure-ad"></a>Azure AD
+## <a name="azure-ad"></a>Azure Active Directory
 <!-- This AAD Endpoints comparison table could be added to the documentation, not finally decided.
 ### Azure AD Endpoints
 **Applies to:** All customers